 Considering the flux of apps in the market it is not hard to surmise that app development is going on a frenzy.
 It seems like there are more apps around than the potential users who are downloading it.
 However, we don’t see any signs of it slowing.
-If you see the trajectory of the growth of apps, let’s say from 2011 till 2017, it’s tremendous.
+If you see the trajectory of the growth of apps from 2011 till 2017, it’s tremendous.

 The below report from Statista states that this rate of growth will be even more rapid in the coming years.
 With app revenues reaching $69.7 billion, it is expected to touch a staggering $189 billion by 2020.

-There has been a good rise in both – free apps as well as paid apps.
-With the app development reaching the skies, it’s obvious it comes with it own share of pressing issues, giving rise to trends, which are expected to play a decisive part in meeting the fast growing demands in app development.
+There has been a good rise in both, free as well as paid apps.
+App development is reaching the skies.
+In contrast, the rise has also posed several pressing issues, giving rise to trends.
+These trends are expected to play a decisive part in meeting the fast-growing demands in app development.

-Here are six of the app development trends going rounds in 2017.
+Here are six of the app development trends creating buzz in 2017.

 The more number of apps means more number of downloads.
-Are today’s smartphones and other smart devices are up for endless downloads.
+Are today’s smartphones and other smart devices are up for endless downloads?
 Of course not.
-Despite the smart technologies for smartphones, the challenge of storage space still looms big.
+Despite the smart technologies for smartphones, the imposing challenge of storage space still looms big.
 So, people want to stream, not download. streaming is one of the most pressing issues today.

-Yes, app streaming was developed keeping this in mind.
-And sure more people are moving toward app streaming.
-Take Android Instant Apps for instance, but the number is just in hundreds, research shows that it is likely rise.
+More people are moving toward app streaming.
+Take Android Instant Apps for instance.
+Though the streaming apps number is just in hundreds, research shows that it is likely rise.
 According to the Bloomberg report, app streaming is expected to reach 100,000 by 2020.

 Enterprises are realizing that mobility apps are empowering them more than ever before.
-They are faster, efficient and productive.
-We can witness this chaining trends lately as more and more enterprises are opting for Enterprise Mobility Apps for business interaction.
+They are faster, efficient, and productive.
+This changing trend is apparent as more and more enterprises are opting for Enterprise Mobility Apps for business interaction.